awsdocs/amazon-dynamodb-developer-guide/doc_source/Streams.Lambda.Tutorial.md

 ## Step 5: Create and Test a Trigger<a name="Streams.Lambda.Tutorial.CreateTrigger"></a>

 In [Step 4: Create and Test a Lambda Function](#Streams.Lambda.Tutorial.LambdaFunction), you tested the Lambda function to ensure that it ran correctly\.
-In this step, you will create a *trigger* by associating the Lambda function \(*publishNewBark*\) with an event source \(the *BarkTable* stream\)\.
+In this step, you create a *trigger* by associating the Lambda function \(`publishNewBark`\) with an event source \(the `BarkTable` stream\)\.

-1. When you create the trigger, you will need to specify the ARN for the *BarkTable* stream\.
-Type the following command to retrieve this ARN:
+1. When you create the trigger, you need to specify the ARN for the `BarkTable` stream\.
+Enter the following command to retrieve this ARN\.

    ```
    aws dynamodb describe-table --table-name BarkTable
    ```

-   In the output, look for the `LatestStreamArn`:
+   In the output, look for the `LatestStreamArn`\.

    ```
    ...